retaildevcrews/asb-spark/README.md

 # check the pods
 kubectl get pods -A

-# start over at Setup Flux
+# start over at Configure Flux

 ```